symerio/neurtu/README.rst

 Delayed evaluation
 ^^^^^^^^^^^^^^^^^^

 The ``delayed`` function is a partial implementation of the `dask.delayed <http://dask.pydata.org/en/latest/delayed-api.html>`_ API.
-It models operations as a chained list of delayed objects that are not evaluated untill the ``compute()`` method is called.
+It models operations as a chained list of delayed objects that are not evaluated until the ``compute()`` method is called.

 .. code:: python